earthai-tech/pycsamt/README.md

     Indirectly, it could help the geophysical and drilling companies to reduce their loss when purcharsing the material for borehole equipment (e.g., PVC pipes) since the toolbox could estimate with a few margin error the layer thicknesses.
-    To meet the global objective, the software  uses the previous informations of the survey area such as the boreholes/wells and geological data combined with the inversion results to generate a predicted log called a pseudo-stratigraphy log for drilling operations.
+    To meet the global objective, the software  uses the previous informations of the survey area such as the boreholes/wells and geological data combined with the inversion results to generate a predicted log called a pseudostratigraphic log for drilling operations.

  * **Note**